Achievable logoAchievable logo

 (spoiler)

-To calculate add all the values and divide by the number of values.
+To calculate the mean, add all the values and divide by the number of values.

-1. Asymmetric or skewed distribution: In skewed distributions, the data are distributed in an asymmetric fashion.
+1. Asymmetric or skewed distribution: In skewed distributions, the data are not symmetric.
 Skewness refers to the tail, not the hump.
-So a distribution that is skewed to the left has a long left tail.
-A distribution that has a central location to the left and a tail off to the right is said to be positively skewed or skewed to the right.
-A distribution that has a central location to the right and a tail to the left is said to be negatively skewed or skewed to the left.
+A distribution skewed to the left has a long left tail.
+A distribution with a central location to the left and a tail extending to the right is positively skewed (skewed to the right).
+A distribution with a central location to the right and a tail extending to the left is negatively skewed (skewed to the left).

 In right skewed distributions, Mode < Median < Mean